finnix/finnix-live-build/files/manpages/getting-started.md

 # OTHER INFORMATION

 DHCP is attemped on any found wired Ethernet interface.

 For a text-mode web browser, "elinks" and "w3m" are available.

+By default, no attempt is made to modify the system clock.
+If you would like to sync against an NTP server (local NTP server if given by the DHCP server, otherwise Debian's pool), run:

+    timedatectl set-ntp true

 If you would like to update any dpkg alternatives, such as for the "editor" command perhaps, "rover" is a friendly curses-based alternatives selection